Sierra215/Test/README.md

 This site is about Sierra's favorite hobby which is *Traveling*

->Traveling is the action of going to different places
+>Traveling is the action of going to different places.

 ![Some text of what the picture is](Travel.JPG)